copilot-jp/project-sprint/en/essentials/index.md

 For each role can be covered by more than one person.

 #### Progress Management
-The role to lead practice and optimization of Deliverable Activity for the Status of the project goal achieved.
+The role to lead practice and optimization of Progress Activity for the Status of the project goal achieved.

 #### Team Management
-The role to practice and optimization of Mental Activity for the Status of ideal and self-organizing team.
+The role to practice and optimization of Teaming Activity for the Status of ideal and self-organizing team.

 #### Process Admin
 The role to lead practice and optimization of Process.